SpiritSK8/group-buy/readme.md

 ```
 If you don't see "MongoDB connected", then please check your MongoDB setup again.

-Step 5: Run the app in an Android emulator using the following command.
+<strong>Step 5</strong>: Run the app in an Android emulator using the following command.
 You need to make sure you have an Android emulator available.
 ```
 npx expo start -a
 ```